jyjster/coding_portfolio/README.md

 ## Art && Code && Interactivity

-a collection of project work from Fall 2019 ACI course
+a collection of project work from Fall 2019 ACI course taught by Shawn Lawson

 stretching art and code through interactive experience artwork